dibyendumajumdar/paxos/multi/Multi-Paxos.md

 * Set `ledger.lastTried` to `b`.
 * Set `p.status` to `trying`.
 * Set `p.prevVotes` to empty set.
-* To each process participating in multi paxos, send `NextBallot(ledger.lastTried, commitnum)` PREPARE 1a message, including to itself.
+* To each process participating in multi paxos, send `NextBallot(ledger.lastTried, ledger.commitNum)` PREPARE 1a message, including to itself.

 If process `p` has all decrees with numbers less than or equal to `commitnum` then he sends a `NextBallot(b,commitnum)` message in all instances of the
 Synod protocol for decree numbers larger than `commitnum`.